17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 - Highest-demand provinces and territories—Moderate demand in BC, Ontario, and Quebec

-- Highest-paying provinces and territories—Alberta, Quebec, and Ontario
+- Highest-paying provinces and territories—Quebec, BC, and Ontario

 - Typical entry-level education—Bachelor's degree and possibly provincial or territorial licensing